Lab Members

 Dr. Anila D'Mello is an Assistant Professor and Jon Heighten Scholar in Autism Research in The Department of Psychiatry and Peter O'Donnell Jr. Brain Institute at UT Southwestern.
 She is also faculty within The Department of Psychology at the University of Texas at Dallas.
 Dr. D'Mello received her BA in Psychology from Georgetown University and completed a PhD in Behavior, Cognition, and Neuroscience at American University.
 She completed postdoctoral training at the McGovern Institute for Brain Research at the Massachusetts Institute of Technology.

-Dr. D'Mello is also an external fellow of the Center for Vital Longevity, and an affiliate of the McGovern Institute for Brain Research at MIT.
+Dr. D'Mello is also an external fellow of the Center for Vital Longevity, and an affiliate of the Department of Speech, Language and Hearing at UTD and the McGovern Institute for Brain Research at MIT.

 Contact Anila: anila.dmello@utsouthwestern.edu; Office: 214-645-7669